Post contains affiliate links. Please read my disclosure.

 When you’re pregnant, heading to the hospital can be a time of great anxiety and anticipation.
+I’ve been asked many times, what did you pack in your hospital bag?
 Packing for your labor and delivery experience can be extremely nerve wrecking, especially when you’re not sure what to expect.
-Here’s my ultimate packing list for your labor and delivery hospital bag, including 7 things you’re probably forgetting (even if you’ve already packed).
+Here’s what to pack in hospital bag for labor and delivery, including 7 things you’re probably forgetting (even if you’ve already packed).

 - Insurance Card & Drivers License